coleifer/peewee/docs/peewee/example.rst

 Creating new objects
 ^^^^^^^^^^^^^^^^^^^^

 When a new user wants to join the site we need to make sure the username is available, and if so, create a new *User* record.
-Looking at the *join()* view, we can that our application attempts to create the User using :py:meth:`Model.create`.
+Looking at the *join()* view, we can see that our application attempts to create the User using :py:meth:`Model.create`.
 We defined the *User.username* field with a unique constraint, so if the username is taken the database will raise an ``IntegrityError``.

 .. code-block:: python